msmith1392/travelgetaway/docs/ARCHITECTURE.md

 - Modern, type-safe, and maintainable codebase
 - Clear separation of frontend and backend
 - Secure authentication and data access
-- Easy local development with Docker Compose
+- Easy local development with Podman shell scripts
-- Ready for cloud deployment (e.g., Render, Fly.io, AWS, etc.)
+- Ready for cloud deployment (Podman-compatible platforms)

 ---